janwilmans/copperspice-gettingstarted/copperspice.md

 - dropped support of obsolete platforms

-Building
+## Building

-CopperSpice libraries are built using modern CMake syntax C++ applications using CopperSpice can be built with CMake or any other build system of your choice BSD Libraries
+CopperSpice libraries are built using modern CMake syntax C++ applications using CopperSpice can be built with CMake or any other build system of your choice

+## BSD Libraries

-CsSignal is a library for thread aware Signal/Slot delivery.
+- CsSignal is a library for thread aware Signal/Slot delivery.
 It is used by CopperSpice for efficiency while maintaining the full API.
-CsString is a Unicode aware string library.
+- CsString is a Unicode aware string library.
 It is used by CopperSpice to support UTF-8 (QString8) and UTF-16.
+(QString16)
-(QString16) libGuarded encapsulates a mutex with the corresponding data.
+- libGuarded encapsulates a mutex with the corresponding data.
 There are several different classes available to support multi-threading allowing developers to choose the most appropriate solution.
 It is used by the CsSignal library.

 For more information refer to our presentations from CppNow, CppCon, and our YouTube videos.
 Presentations

-Converting to CopperSpice
+## Converting to CopperSpice

 The process of converting to CopperSpice is simple and quick.
 Simply convert your Qt application header files one time using our PepperMill utility.
-The Makefiles from our demo program KitchenSink, DoxyPress,or and the Diamond Editor applications can be used as a guide to create your project files.
+The Makefiles from our demo program KitchenSink, DoxyPress or and the Diamond Editor applications can be used as a guide to create your project files.

-Getting Started
+## Getting Started

 The CS Overview documentation includes how to build CopperSpice from source, setting up a project using CopperSpice, and how to migrate from Qt to CopperSpice.
 CS Overview Documentation

-Contacting CopperSpice
+## Contacting CopperSpice

 Ask questions or request a feature on our GitHub repository  CopperSpice  DoxyPress Join a discussion on our forum  Forum
 Email the co-founders: info [at] copperspice.com